 - See also: jcl, algol

-- I have 22 facts about Work Flow Language. what would you like to know? email me and let me know how I can help.
+- Have a question about Work Flow Language not answered here?
+Email me and let me know how I can help.